imbrianj/switchBoard/README.md

 Thank you to [Matlo from GIMX](http://blog.gimx.fr/) for his huge help in getting the PS3 control working.

-Thank you to the [group that documented the Panasonic interface](http://cocoontech.com/forums/topic/21266-panasonic-viera-plasma-ip-control/page-2) that I've ported to node:
+Thank you to the [group that documented the Panasonic interface](http://cocoontech.com/forums/topic/21266-panasonic-viera-plasma-ip-control/page-2) that I've ported to node.

 Thank you to [everyone that helped shed some light](http://forum.loxone.com/enen/software/4876-lg-tv-http-control.html#post32692) on LG develpment